Leveraging a comprehensive digital twin to increase sales by 10 to 15 percent

 Burgener was looking for a promising solution across the value chain, in which CAD, automation and product lifecycle management (PLM) would be integrated.
 In June 2020 the company contacted Cytrus AG, a Siemens partner, which worked out a comprehensive digitalization strategy within a short period of time.
 Burgener quickly chose the modern and adaptable solutions from Siemens.

 “We were won over by the consistent portfolio,” says Imoberdorf.
 “We have been relying on controls and automation components from Siemens for a long time.
 So we have everything from one house.”
-Cytrus implemented the product lifecycle management solution Teamcenter® software, which is also part of Xcelerator, and integrated the product development tool Solid Edge.
+Cytrus implemented the product lifecycle management solution Teamcenter® software, which is also part of the Siemens Xcelerator business platform of software, hardware and services.
+Solid Edge.
 After validating the suitability of the solution, the integrator trained the Burgener employees.

 After just six months in January 2021, the system was fully operational.
 The first increases in efficiency quickly became apparent: Thanks to Teamcenter, all employees have access to plans and concepts for existing systems in the database.
 Anyone who develops new components can check whether a similar solution has already been designed and does not have to completely reinvent everything.
 This saves a lot of time and prevents duplication.